SFSU-Bethel-Instructional/CSC_746_ReportTemplate/README_report_template.md

 % pdflatex 00_main

 On MacOS and using homebrew, these commands are part of the mactex cask (e.g., brew install mactex).

+## The vgtc LaTeX class file

+This LaTeX example makes use of the IEEE vgtc class file, which is part of the IEEE template for journal articles and conference papers.
+You can read about its many options by perusing README_vgtc.txt.

+This project is set up to use 2-column format, which is common for most journal articles and conference papers.